SuperBoots/CondensationPump/README.md

 Solution: Instead of paying for an entirely new HVAC system like the HVAC company suggested, set up a small submersible pump to pump the water from the overflow basin into the drain pipe when the level is high enough for the submersible pump to operate.

-I'm open to suggestions on basically all this, but this is what I have so far.
-A float sensor that's switching a 12v power source, connected to a SPST(1 NO) DC12V Coil, 30A SPST 120 VAC relay.
+Two float sensors, one to detect when the water level is too low to pump, and the other to sit at a higher point which will trigger a pump cycle when the water gets that high.
+Both the float sensors will connect to the Adafruit ItsyBitsy and it will use computer magic to determine when to run the pump.
 The 120v side of the relay will connect to an aquarium pump.
 I was going to put it all in a plastic project box so that I can just have a 120v outlet on the box that I can plug the pump into that's switched by the water level.

 Parts list (prices are whatever they were when I purchased in July 2022):
 * $10 Amazon Basics Power Cord - 12-Foot, Black get power to project box